Guided Hog Hunting In Georgia

 One and Done

 The night started with promise.
-The hunters got their chance, took their shot, and put one Hog on the ground.
+The hunters got their chance, and put one Hog in the van to go to a new home.
 But after that, the fields went quiet.
 They covered ground, checked all the usual hotspots, and worked hard to track down more Pigs, but sometimes, the Wild Hogs just don’t want to cooperate.
 That’s the nature of Wild Hog Hunting - every night brings new conditions, and the challenge is what makes the reward even better.

 The Thrill of the Hunt